 - 1.Exhibit effective oral and written communication.
-(Communication) - a Organize various types of communication - b Articulate content knowledge - c Demonstrate appropriate delivery (i.e. body language, tone, voice) - d Apply mechanics of writing (standard grammar, punctuation, spelling) - Employ critical thinking skills in the processes used to identify and solve problems.
-(Critical Thinking) - a Identify and define key issues - b Determine information needed, find and cite relevant information - c Integrate other relevant points of view of the issue - d Evaluate supporting information and evidence - e Construct appropriate and defensible reasoning to draw conclusions - 3.
-Develop solutions to mathematical and scientific problems (Quantitative & Scientific Reasoning) - a Analyze and interpret quantitative information - b Apply quantitative concepts and skills to solve real world problems - c Demonstrate the use of analytical methods for problem solving - 4.Demonstrate skills necessary for living and working in a global society.
-(Personal & Social Responsibility) - a Identify themselves as contributing members of the campus community - b Demonstrate they are prepared to learn, regularly attend class, complete assignments on time, and demonstrate other positive work habits that contribute to achieving career pathway goals - c Model confidence and the ability to work through life challenges through effective planning and prioritizing - d Believe in their ability to accomplish challenging tasks and that with effort, their ability can grow - e Exhibit knowledge of diverse cultures, identities and societies
+(Communication) - a Organize various types of communication - b Articulate content knowledge - c Demonstrate appropriate delivery (i.e. body language, tone, voice) - d Apply mechanics of writing (standard grammar, punctuation, spelling)

+2.Employ critical thinking skills.
+(Critical Thinking)

+- a Identify and define key issues - b Determine information needed, find and cite relevant information - c Integrate other relevant points of view of the issue - d Evaluate supporting information and evidence - e Construct appropriate and defensible reasoning to draw conclusions

+Develop solutions to mathematical problems (Quantitative Reasoning)

+- a Analyze and interpret quantitative information to make connections - b Apply quantitative concepts and skills to solve real world problems - c Demonstrate the use of analytical methods for problem solving

+4. Demonstrate skills necessary for living and working in a global society.
+(Personal & Social Responsibility)

+- a Identify themselves as contributing members of the campus community - b Demonstrate they are prepared to learn, regularly attend class, complete assignments on time, and demonstrate other positive work habits that contribute to achieving career pathway goals - c Model confidence and the ability to work through life challenges through effective planning and prioritizing - d Believe in their ability to accomplish challenging tasks and that with effort, their ability can grow - e Exhibit knowledge of diverse cultures, identities and societies